 Start Scanning To start a band scan, click the Scan bar at the bottom of the page.
-Step Size: defaults to 200kHz; 100kHz steps are also available.
+Step Size: defaults to 200kHz so that the entire FM band is visible; 100kHz steps are also available.

 In the example scan above, every FM carrier found is represented by a vertical bar.
-Bar height indicating signal strength in dBμV per the annotation along the left side.
-This was an RSSI + RDS + HD scan; had it been done in the simple RSSI mode, all stations would show up as yellow bars.
+Bar height indicates signal strength in dBμV per the annotation along the left side.
+This was an RSSI + RDS + HD scan.
+Had it been done in the simple RSSI mode, all stations would show up only as yellow bars.

-Bars and Dots 'Hovering' over (not clicking on!) a yellow bar shows the Freq: and RSSI: numerical level in a pop-up, as in this inset image at the right.
+Bars and Dots 'Hovering' over (not clicking on!) a yellow bar shows the Freq: and RSSI: numerical level in a pop-up as shown in this first example here.